 To form an LLC in Alabama, file Articles of Organization with the Alabama Secretary of State online or by mail.
 The state filing fee is $200.
 Processing takes 3–5 business days online.
 You also need a registered agent with an Alabama address, and must file an annual Business Privilege Tax return starting the first year.

 Your LLC name must be unique in Alabama and include "LLC," "L.L.C.," or "Limited Liability Company."
-Use the Alabama SOS business name search to confirm it's available.
-You can reserve a name for 120 days by filing a Name Reservation with the Secretary of State ($28 fee).
+Alabama requires name reservation before filing — unlike most states where it's optional.
+Use the Alabama SOS business name search to confirm availability, then file a Name Reservation ($28 online, $25 by mail).
+You cannot file the Certificate of Formation without attaching the Name Reservation Certificate.

 Choose a registered agent